The History of Tulips in Art

 THE TULIP IN THE OTTOMAN EMPIRE

-In the sixteenth century, under the reign of Suleiman the Magnificent, the tulip became one of the defining motifs of Ottoman imperial culture.
-It appeared across all media — in mosque tilework, court manuscripts, silk textiles, and architectural ornament.
-Repeated across sacred and secular spaces, the flower became part of the empire’s visual identity.
+In the sixteenth century, during Suleiman the Magnificent's reign, the tulip became a major symbol of Ottoman imperial culture.
+It appeared in various forms—on mosque tilework, court manuscripts, silk fabrics, and architectural decorations—featured in both sacred and secular spaces.

 Portrait of Suleiman, c.
 1530, Titian, Kunsthistorisches Museum, Vienna, Austria